Jury selection starts in Theranos founder’s fraud trial

 Holmes and Balwani are having separate trials, and recently disclosed documents indicate she plans to contend that she was abused and controlled by her former business partner.

-Holmes’s attorney Kevin Downey asked whether anyone in the jury pool had experience with “abuse by an intimate partner,“ signaling the possibility the defense plans to raise the issue.

-Meanwhile, prosecutor Jeffrey Schenk of the US Attorney’s Office asked whether anyone had experiences with medical professionals that might skew their testimony in court.

-Holmes faces charges of wire fraud and conspiracy to commit wire fraud that, if found guilty, could see her jailed for up to 20 years.
+Holmes faces charges of wire fraud and conspiracy to commit wire fraud that could see her jailed for up to 20 years.

+“The charges are only allegations, not evidence,“ US district court judge Edward Davila told prospective jurors, noting that prosecutors would need to present evidence to support the charges.

 Through the morning, juror after juror told of seeing either a news article, documentary, book, or headline about the Theranos saga.